lizard-electronics/3DPrinted_RC_Car/README.md

-# 6_3DPrinted_RCCar
+# 3DPrinted_RC_Car
+[ToDo]
 3D printed RC Car with a PCB based on an STM32 MCU to control BLDC motor.